Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 ### Basic Mechanisms

-Outside of constitutive splicing (normal splicing) there are five types of alternative splicing:
+In addition to constitutive splicing (normal splicing), there are five main types of alternative splicing:
 1. **Exon skipping**: an exon is not included in the mature mRNA product.
 2. **Intron retention**: an intron from the coding sequence is included in the mature mRNA product.
 3. **Alternative 3' splice site**: an exon is spliced at a location other than the normal 3' splice site.